What is Acupuncture?

 Acupuncture is one of the safest medical treatments on offer in the UK.
 Almost anyone can receive treatment: men, women, babies, children, elderly people, pregnant women.

 A large list of conditions are seen in the clinic: stress, pain from any musculoskeletal problems, women’s gynaecological or fertility issues, pregnancy and childbirth related matters etc. Some people may have a particular condition, some don’t have a specific diagnosis but feel unwell, and some come for acupuncture to maintain good health and prevent disease.
 It can be used alongside conventional treatments, often helping with the side-effects.
-Some people might look for help and support to come off or cut down certain medication which occasionally may be possible but only under the appropriate western medical supervision.
+Some people might look for help and support to come off or cut down certain medication which may be possible while also under the appropriate western medical supervision.

 The Acupuncture Research Resource Centre provides a good amount of information, including latest research.